grigory-malinovsky/grigory-malinovsky.github.io/_talks/talk_avg.md

 date: 2019-10-23
 location: "Moscow, Russia"
 ---
 It is proposed a new approach to the classic Heavy ball method called the Averaged Heavy ball method for unconstrained optimization.
 This method reduces the peak effect, thereby providing a better convergence rate in the initial iterations.
+It is provided analysis for the quadratic case and conduct numerical experiments justifying the theory for a wider class of problems.
 Best talk Award.